include4eto/cslp/README.md

 - `test_invalid_matrix`: Tests that matrices are checked for 0 entries apart from the diagonal.
 - `test_max_magnitude`: Tests that values with the maximum magnitude are accepted.
+- `test_whitespaces`: Tests that extra whitespaces are stripped.

 ### `AreaTest` (`area_test.py`):
 - `test_observer_subscription`: Tests that areas attach an observer to the event